 Why study this particular degree program?

-In the Master's program in Food Technology and Biotechnology, you will deepen the analytical and methodological skills from your bachelor's program, based on your scientific and engineering foundation.
+In the Master's program in Food Technology, you will deepen the analytical and methodological skills from your bachelor's program, based on your scientific and engineering foundation.
 You will deal with process engineering, product-specific and technological processes of food production as well as with the requirements and quality criteria of food.
 You will learn to design modern, environmentally friendly, and industrial manufacturing processes, design production plants, control product properties from analytical and sensory points of view, develop innovative products and find new strategies for preserving food.
 In addition to the focal points of process engineering, process automation and food technology, you will find a wide range of elective modules.
 This allows you to specialize in a particular field and to learn and consolidate your independent scientific work in research-oriented topics.
 You will apply this knowledge to your Master's thesis at the end of your studies.

 What are your career opportunities?